The essence of

 and what is bad, the extremist will try

 to get away from neutrality as far as possible.
-And when 'e is

-only able to define the good in terms of high and superior,
+And when 'e is only able to define the good in terms of high and

-and when 'e cannot dissociate this normative highness from
+superior, and when 'e cannot dissociate this

-factual-modal forms of highness, the extremist will try to get
+factual-modal forms of highness,

-higher and higher in factual and modal respects as well; that
+the extremist will try to get higher and higher in factual and modal

-is, until the wax of 'er wings melts in the heat of the
+respects as well; that is, until the wax of 'er wings melts in the heat of

-example is the lust for power.
-The extremist always wants more
+A concrete example is the lust for power.

-and more of it for the sake of power itself.
-If 'e is a
+The extremist always wants more and more of it for the sake of power itself.

 theodemonical supernaturalist,

-'er supreme ideal is that of one
+'er supreme ideal is that of one all-mighty god that rules over the whole

-atheist political totalitarian, it is that of one all-mighty
+universe; if 'e is an atheist political totalitarian, it is that of one

-party that rules over all peoples.
-For the
+all-mighty party that rules over all peoples.

 The acquisitive urge of the extremist is closely related to